proofcert/proofcert.github.io/_posts/2017-02-26-translating-between-implicit-and-explicit-versions-of-proof.md

 The directory `~/transpiler` contains a small program that takes a clean proof (cf. `~/clean`) and generates code for both λProlog and OCaml kernels.
 Identifiers are suffixed `_p9`, thus ensuring the absence of name clashes.
+To build it, use the provided Makefile and execute it on a clean proof.

+{% highlight bash %}
+make
+./transpiler.native ../clean/AGT001+1.p9
+{% endhighlight %}

+In this version, if the translator succeeds, output is given in lines of text.
+Each line constitutes a unit of code which can be plugged in its corresponding module.

+ * `type` declarations for λProlog atoms and terms, to be added to `resolution-elab.sig`.

+ * λProlog auxiliary clauses (`pred_pname` and `size_bool` for atoms,
+   `fun_pname` and `size_term` for terms), to be added to `resolution-elab.mod`.

+ * Atom and term constructors for MaxChecker's `Atom` and `Lkf_term` modules, respectively, prefixed `%%atom%%` and `%%term%%`.

 ### Teyjus vs. ELPI